What Is Homeopathic Medicine? Misconceptions Debunked

 As an unofficial rule, homeopaths will NEVER (emphasis mine) tell a patient to get off his/her medication unless permitted by their own doctor.

-In fact, many homeopaths recognize that the best utopian medical model would be integrative medicine – forging the best and safest of conventional and alternative medicines in treating others.
+In fact, many homeopaths recognize that the best utopian medical model would be integrative medicine.
+What does this mean?
+Forging the best and safest of conventional and alternative medicines in treating others effectively!

 There’s No Research Supporting New-Age Homeopathy – Huh?!

 Although there are good, negative studies on homeopathy, it’s still very astonishing how critics of homeopathy make this claim, when there is a sea of research demonstrating homeopathy’s effectiveness.

 For the past 200 years, this research comes from both homeopaths as well as non-homeopaths, and a substantial amount of studies have been published in prestigious medical journals.
 In addition, the skeptics ignore the fact that many seemingly qualified studies are funded by pharmaceutical companies seeking to oust homeopathy from the medical market.
 It’s an open secret even in the conventional world.

 Here is one example of a clinically qualified study by western researchers and the corruptive attitude of the opponents of homeopathy: